makilezx/Latent-class-analysis-visualisation-Life-history-theory-/README.md

 R code calculates Cronbach's alpha coefficients over questionnaire scales, followed by latent class analysis (LCA) for identifying different groups (or subtypes) of subjects/cases based on their patterns of answers.
 Furthermore, the predictive power of personality types is visualized (versus dimensions).

-Python (seaborn, matplotlib, pandas) and R are used for analysis and visualisation.
+R is used for analysis, while Python libraries (seaborn, matplotlib) are applied for visualisation.